Logo Transparency - PNG

 Useful information

-Language Spanish is the official language of Cuba but English is widely understood in hotels and at tourist facilities.
+Language: Spanish is the official language, but English is widely spoken in hotels, restaurants, and tourist areas.

 Enquire now